nusco/narjillos/backlog.md

 ###Physicist

+* Narjillos rotate around their center of mass, not around their mouths
 * Uniform measure units (instead of had-hoc clipping and multiplying all over the place)
 * Fix "shaking" of limbs in some Narjillos?